Are You Helping Your Senior Loved Downsize?

-Whether preparing to transition into an assisted living facility or just looking to make some extra space to accommodate life changes, so you will notice they will have to downsize.
+Whether preparing to transition into an assisted living facility or just looking to make some extra space to accommodate life changes, you will notice they will have to downsize.
 Though this process can seem overwhelming, it can make daily life easier to manage and will make any move much simpler and less stressful.
 Downsizing is extremely helpful in any move, so try downsizing before trying to move all the objects into their new stage of life.
 Here are 5 quick tips to help get started.

 1 – Start Small

-- Downsizing is a process and will take time.
+- Downsizing for seniors is a process and will take time.
 Starting one room at a time, or even one box at a time, is usually the best way to start.
 Letting go of the things that we have collected over our lives is difficult, so take your time and don’t try to rush.

 - Sometimes its helpful to give them one box and give them a due date.
 Think of it like homework, this gives them time to do it at their own pace.
 It can be sad to let go of things, so giving them a small box and checking on it in a few days will allow them to say bye.